ga-wdi-quizzes/week-02/README.md

 **Given the Following Array**

-var foods = [["apple","banana","strawberry"], ["pizza","fries","hamburger"]];
+var foods = [ ["apple","banana","strawberry"], ["pizza","fries","hamburger"] ];

-Create a function that outputs the following string for each piece of fruit in the console.
+Create a For Loop that outputs the following string for each piece of fruit in the console.
 "I want to eat a [fruit]"

 ```js
 // write code here